technoloboy/moe-cts-by/README.md

 - Domain randomization:
   - no randomized action delay, use motor-level delay instead
   - no motor strength randomization due to implementation constraints in Lab.
+- History length: 10 in Lab vs. 5 in Gym, due to better performance with longer history in Lab.

 ---